 The name Fomalhaut (pronunciation: /ˈfoʊməl.hɔːt/) comes from the Arabic phrase fam al-ḥūt (al-janūbī), meaning “the mouth of the whale,” referring to the mouth of the Southern Fish.
 The name was officially approved for Alpha Piscis Austrini A by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on December 15, 2015.

 The star has been known by many other names across different cultures.
-The Latin names for the star were Os Piscis Meridiani, Os Piscis Meridionalis and Os Piscis Notii, meaning “the mouth of the Southern Fish.”
+The Latin names included Os Piscis Meridiani, Os Piscis Meridionalis and Os Piscis Notii.

-The Persians called it Hastorang in 2582 BCE and considered it one of the four “royal stars.”
-The Royal Stars of Persia – Fomalhaut, Aldebaran in Taurus, Regulus in Leo and Antares in Scorpius – were regarded as the guardians of heaven.
+The Persians called the star Hastorang in 2582 BCE and considered it one of the four “royal stars.”
+The royal stars of Persia – Fomalhaut in Piscis Austrinus, Aldebaran in Taurus, Regulus in Leo, and Antares in Scorpius – were regarded as the guardians of heaven.

 Fomalhaut’s other Arabic name was Difda al Auwel, derived from aḍ-ḍifdiˤ al-’awwal, meaning “the first frog.”
 The second frog was the nearby Diphda, Beta Ceti.